MRtormen/nerdfont_installer/README.md

 # Font Downloader
-This script is a Bash script that allows you to download and install Nerd Fonts from the website Nerd Fonts.
-It provides a selection menu to choose the font to be installed and then automatically downloads and installs the selected font.
+Bash script that allows you to download and install Nerd Fonts from the Nerd Fonts websites.
+After running the scripts you can choose the font to be installed, the script will automatically download and install the selected font.

 ### Prerequisites
 * Bash (Bourne Again Shell)